noahehall/boat/src/captain/nirvai/readme.rst

 About
 -----
-- installers and scripts for bizdevops+sec teams
+- transports and workflows for bizdevops+sec teams